revolutionresearch/revolutionresearch.org/README.md

 # RevolutionResearch

-WordPress theme for ProjektZukunft based on the [elementor-hello](https://github.com/elementor/elementor-hello-theme) theme
+WordPress theme for RevolutionResearch based on the [elementor-hello](https://github.com/elementor/elementor-hello-theme) theme

 ## Instructions
 * install [node.js](https://nodejs.org/en/) version 10.0.0 or higher
 * run `npm install` as admin to install gulp dependencies
 * run `npm run watch` to watch file changes with gulp
 * run `npm run build` to compile all source files
-* upload the content of `./build` to the theme folder on the server (`/wordpress/wp-content/themes/amazoner`)
+* upload the content of `./build` to the theme folder on the server (`/wordpress/wp-content/themes/revolutionresearch`)

 ## Styling
 All styles are written in SCSS inside `./src/styles` and compiled to a single styles.css.